FrancisBaileyH/SearchTheSummits/README.md

 ```

 Wait a few minutes for the coordinator to assign the task to the worker and you should see the index start to get populated.

+*Resources such as DynamoDB tables, Queues, Buckets, ES Indexes, etc are programmatically created by whichever service needs to perform mutating operations on them.
+No need to create them manually*